thephpleague/url/dev-master/url-information.md

 ### URL components

 You can access the URL individual components using their respective getter methods.
+All components are object implementing the `League\Url\Interfaces\Component` interface.
+This interface provide a `__toString` method to help you get a quick access to its string representation.

 ~~~php
 use League\Url\Url;